CliMA/LazyBroadcast.jl/docs/src/index.md

 This function can be used to transform a given Julia broadcast expression into broadcasted objects and without materializing them.

-To try this out, see our quick-start guide.
+To try this out, see our [quick-start](https://clima.github.io/LazyBroadcast.jl/dev/quick_start/).